 When I got married I moved back into town.
 It’s a small town but still very different from country life.
 I often miss being in the country.
 My husband is not a country boy though, he’d be happy to move to the city and live in a condo.
 Staying in our small town is our compromise.
 When we started house hunting a nice outdoor space was on my list of must-haves.
 We weren’t going to have land but I really needed a nice backyard to enjoy.

 After a lot of house hunting, we found a home that I fell in love with.
 While the house itself is what sold me, the yard was a big plus.
 It’s a good size but not huge for my town.
 What really made me love it is the big shade trees and it already had lovely flower gardens.
 It’s a very peaceful yard for being in town.

-Once we got this new house I knew I wanted a fun back porch where I could drink hot tea in the morning, work on my laptop and of course entertain friends.
+Once we got this new house I knew I wanted a fun back porch where I could drink hot tea in the morning, work on my laptop, and of course entertain friends.
 We had some furniture for it but it wasn’t a very inviting space.
 That is until now.
 It’s really the first space in the home that I have finished decorating.

-Porch Ideas on a Budget
+Back Porch Ideas on a Budget

 Since we just bought a new house and all that goes along with that, I needed to stay on a budget with this project.
-I ended up setting a $150 budget and I was able to stay under budget by about $20.
+I ended up with a $150 budget and I was able to stay under budget by about $20.

-Around the time I was planning this, I heard that an At Home was opening near me and the blogger I follow posted about her porch makeover and had used At Home.
+Around the time I was planning this, I heard that an At Home was opening near me, and the blogger I follow posted about her porch makeover and had used At Home.
 It sounded just like what I was looking for.
 My husband was happy that we could go to one store to get what we needed instead of spending a whole day shopping.
 I was able to create a great space by just focusing on a few things.